plasma-umass/Mesh/README.md

 DEFINITIONS
 -----------

-- **Page**: The smallest block of memory managed by the operating system, 4Kb on Linux.
+- **Page**: The smallest block of memory managed by the operating system, 4Kb on most architectures.
 Memory given to the allocator by the operating system is always in multiples of the page size, and aligned to the page size.
 - **Span**: The size of memory managed by Mesh -- [currently 128 Kb](src/include/miniheap.h#L36).
   It is larger than the page size to amortize the cost of heap